International & Transfer Students

 DCAD welcomes International Students to join our creative campus.
 The diverse student population and close proximity to New York City, Philadelphia, and Washington, D.C. is ideal for students studying from abroad.
 International students find that the small classes and friendly environment allow them to maximize artistic achievement and success.

 International student application and acceptance requirements

-A portfolio of artwork is required for admission into DCAD’s Associate of Fine Arts Degree Program.
+A portfolio of artwork is not required for admission to DCAD, but is recommended.
 All applicants are invited to visit the college in person for a portfolio review and tour of the school.
 However, we understand that many international applicants won’t have the opportunity to visit DCAD’s campus after submitting their application.
 Applicants who cannot visit in person may submit their portfolio online.

 - Include 10 to 15 pieces of original artwork

 - Drawing from life is recommended

 - Work should be completed within the last two years

 - Your portfolio can include any artwork from in the media and style of your choice

 Certified English translations of all academic records, as well as official copies of all original transcripts are required.
 Please forward them to DCAD’s admissions office.

 Official results of the TOEFL (Test of English as Foreign Language) with a minimum score of 79iBT, or equivalent demonstration of English language proficiency.
 Official results of the DET (Duolingo English Test) with a minimum score of 100.
 International students must specify DCAD’s school code of 5443 for TOEFL score reporting.
 The TOEFL/DET requirement may be waived for students successfully completing college-level English composition at an accredited U.S. college or university if the student’s only language of instruction has been English for three or more years, or where a student has a minimum verbal score of 500 on the SAT.